ArjoNagelhout/cuboid/README.md

 ## ⚠️ Discontinuation notice

-Due to Unity's pricing changes, I made the decision to discontinue the development of this app, as rewriting it using a different 3D graphics framework or game engine would be too costly and time intensive.
+Due to Unity's pricing changes, I made the decision to discontinue the development of this app, as I am no longer comfortable with spending significant time building on top of a foundation that could be pulled from under you at any point in time.

 Some of the code and design decisions inside this repository might help someone develop something similar, which is why I have decided to publish the source code under the [MIT license](LICENSE.md).
 Note that the project depends on one paid asset, `Shapes` by Freya Holmér.
 Luckily, this dependency could be replaced fairly trivially by something else.